Wondering if it’s possible to care for a baby and work from home? Discover how to work from home with a baby and still get the job done.

 If you have a project that needs your full concentration, save it for a time when you won’t get interrupted (or are less likely to be pulled away).
 Treat these periods as though you’re away from home and allow for emergency breaks only.

-This may mean blocking out specific work-time in your schedule when your spouse or another adult is available to be with the baby.
+This may mean blocking out specific work-time in your daily schedule when your spouse or another adult is available to be with the baby.

 Another idea is to work early mornings before everyone is awake, or late at night after the baby has gone to bed.
-These blocks of uninterrupted time are perfect for important, high-concentration tasks.
+These blocks of quiet time are perfect for important, high-concentration tasks.
 Save lighter or repetitive work for moments when your baby can self-entertain, such as right after feedings.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.